Helping preschoolers to gain letter recognition skills does not need to feel like “work.”

 Letter Recognition Activities and Games for Preschoolers

-Here are some fun ways to teach your preschooler recognition through play.
+Here are some fun ways to teach letter recognition through play.

 1. Point Out Environmental Print